Friday, January 10, 2025

 Unhappy until I hear from you,

-it’s too obvious I’m in love with you,
+it’s too obvious I’m obsessed with you,

 so I need to ration